-School authorities may, without a search warrant, search a student, student lockers, desks, work areas, or student automobiles under the circumstances as outlined in our board policy to maintain order and discipline in the schools, to promote the educational environment, and to protect the safety and welfare of students and school personnel.
+School authorities may, without a search warrant, search a student, student lockers, desks, work areas, or student automobiles under the circumstances as outlined to maintain order and discipline in the schools, to promote the educational environment, and to protect the safety and welfare of students and school personnel.
 School authorities may seize any illegal or unauthorized materials discovered in the search.
-Board Policy 502.8